Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 View of the Sligachan Old Bridge, Isle of Skye, Scotland

 The small and historic settlement of Sligachan sits at a significant crossroad on Skye.
-From Sligachan, roads lead north to Portree, northwest to Dunvegan and south to Broadford – and hiking trails head west into the majestic Cuillin Mountain Range.
+From here, roads lead north to Portree, northwest to Dunvegan and south to Broadford.
+Hiking trails also head west into the majestic Cuillin Mountain Range.

 The top attraction is the Sligachan Old Bridge, which was built in 1810.
-Nearby is the Collie and MacKenzie Statue, a bronze memorial dedicated to the Cuillins mountaineers, who are credited for creating many of the hiking trails we use today.
+Nearby is the Collie and MacKenzie Statue.
+This bronze memorial is dedicated to the Cuillins mountaineers, who creating many of the hiking trails we use today.

 The Collie and MacKenzie Statue, Sligachan, Isle of Skye, Scotland

-Visitors can also stop by the Seumas Bar for a meal and pint.
-In addition to the huge selection of whisky, they have local beer on tap and in cans from several regional brewers, including the Cuillin Brewery, which is right next door.
+You can also stop by the Seumas Bar for a meal and a pint.
+In addition to the huge selection of whisky, they have local beer from several regional brewers, including the Cuillin Brewery right next door.

 #13 Set Sail to Raasay Island